Everything You Need to Know about Development in the Crowsnest Pass

 Business Licenses

-No person shall engage in or operate within or partly within the Municipality any business described within this bylaw or any non-resident business unless that person holds a business license authorizing the engagement in or operation of that business and having paid to the municipality the fee as per the Fees and Charges Bylaw.
+No person shall engage in or operate within the Municipality any business described within the Business License Bylaw unless that person holds a valid business license and has paid to the municipality the fee as per the Fees, Rates and Charges Bylaw.

 Business License Application Details